 Initially founded in the mid '90s as a loose network of independent firms, ESN has grown in strength to evolve into a coherent strategic alliance.
-Members are committed to jointly developing and distributing their European strategy and sectoral research by working together to analyse stocks and process orders on European markets.
+Members are committed to jointly developing and distributing their European Company and sectoral research by working together to analyse stocks and process orders on European markets.

 The Business Idea